nnijat/aca-store-react/README.md

    * Carousel
    * Think of some other components you could make
 * Look in index.html for the existing html to use for the components
 * Use the comments and the expand/collapse feature of the editor to make sure you get the correct html.
+Normally you would need to figure this out yourself buy we are learning.
 * Put each component is in its own file
 * Reference each component file in a script tag in index.html
 * Make sure to include type="text/babel"